If you are looking for a way to jazz up your dinner table, look no further than my Orange Thyme Turkey Recipe.

 Zest and juice all four oranges, reserving in separate bowls.

-In the bowl of a small food processor, combine garlic, thyme leaves, kosher salt, dark brown sugar and black pepper.
+In the bowl of a small food processor, combine garlic, thyme leaves, kosher salt, dark brown sugar, and black pepper.
 Pulse until coarse paste forms.
-Add room temperture butter, mix well.*
+Add room temperature butter, mix well.*

 Inject reserved orange juice into all areas of the turkey.

-Place the turkey in the oven, cooking for 15 minutes per pound, or until the internal temperature reaches 170 degrees in the breast.
-If the turkeys starts to brown too fast, place a piece of aluminum foil over the browning spots.
+- Place the turkey in the oven, cooking for 15 minutes per pound, or until the internal temperature reaches 170 degrees in the breast.
+If the turkey starts to brown too fast, place a piece of aluminum foil over the browning spots.